Iran authorities arrest actress of Oscar-winning movie

 Last Week, Iran executed a second prisoner, Majidreza Rahnavard, in connection with the protests.
 Rahnavard’s body was left hanging from a construction crane as a gruesome warning to others.
 Iranian authorities alleged Rahnavard stabbed two members of its paramilitary force.

-Both men were executed less than a month after they were charged, underscoring the speed at which Iran now carries out death sentences imposed for alleged crimes related to the demonstrations.
+Both Shekari and Rahnavard were executed less than a month after they were charged, underscoring the speed at which Iran now carries out death sentences imposed for alleged crimes related to the demonstrations.
 Activists say at least a dozen people have been sentenced to death in closed-door hearings.

-Alidoosti has made at least three posts on her Instagram account expressing solidarity with protesters since the demonstrations broke out in September.
-Her account, which had some 8 million followers, has been suspended.
+Iran is one of the one the world’s top executioners.

 Iran has been rocked by protests since the Sept.
 16 death of 22-year-old Mahsa Amini, who died after being detained by the morality police.
 The protests have since morphed into one of the most serious challenges to Iran’s theocracy installed by the 1979 Islamic Revolution.

-Other movies Alidoosti has stared in include “The Beautiful City” and “About Elly.”

-Hengameh Ghaziani and Katayoun Riahi, two other famous actresses in Iran, were arrested by authorities for expressing solidarity with protesters on social media.
-Both have been released.

-At least 495 people have been killed in the demonstrations amid a harsh security crackdown, according to Human Rights Activists in Iran, a group that has been monitoring the protests since they began.
-Over 18,200 people have been detained by authorities.
+At least 495 people have been killed in the demonstrations amid a harsh security crackdown, according to Human Rights Activists in Iran.
+This group has been monitoring the protests since they began.
+Authorities have detained over 18,200 people.

+Other well-known movies Alidoosti has starred in include “The Beautiful City” and “About Elly.”